 Q) I wish to file a divorce from my wife.
 Our relationship ended in practice earlier this year and she returned to Korea in August.
 We were married in Korea.
 I wonder how can I file for our divorce as she is in Korea but I am not living in Korea.
 I would prefer uncontested but would go with a contested divorce if necessary.
 But I am living in the UK.
 Can you tell me what process I should pursue?

 A) At the outset, as your wife lives in Korea, you can file for divorce to a Korean Family Court.
 Even if your wife does not have a Korean nationality, it is still the same.
-But you probably need to hire a Korean legal counsel who can represent you in the court, as you are not living in Korea.
+But you probably need to hire a Korean legal counsel who can represent you in the court, as you are not living in Korea and more importantly you might not be familiar with how the divorce works in Korea.
 With that said, if you hire a Korean divorce attorney, you are not required to come to Korea nor to attend the court.
 Your Korean divorce attorney will handle everything for you.

 If you have a child, you must consider the issue of child custody and child support.
-Interestingly, there is no concept of alimony under Korean divorce law.
-So the spouse is relieved from the burden of supporting his spouse, when the divorce is finalized.
+Interestingly, there is no concept of alimony under the Korean divorce law.
+So the spouse is relieved from the burden of supporting his spouse when the divorce is finalized.

 © 2011 Wonil Chung, a Korean Licensed Lawyer.
 All rights reserved.